Guidance for Fitness to Study Procedures

 Initial Concern and Referral

-• Any faculty member, advisor, or university staff can refer a student for assessment.
-Students may self-refer.
+• Any faculty member, advisor, or university staff may refer a student for assessment.
+Students may also self-refer.

-• The concern should be reported to the Student Affairs Management Office (SAM), the Office of University Registrar and relevant Colleges.
+• Concerns should be reported to the Student Affairs Management Office (SAM), the Registrar and the relevant Colleges of the University.

-• An informal meeting organized by SAM with the student may be needed.
+• An informal meeting may be organized by SAM with the student.

 Formal Case Review & Evaluation

-• A Fitness to Study Panel (comprising representatives from University leadership, Student Affairs, Registrar, Health & Well-being Services, Colleges representatives) will assess the student’s situation.
+• A Fitness to Study Panel (comprising representatives from the University leadership, Student Affairs, Registrar, Health & Well-being Services, and College representatives) will assess the student’s situation.

 • The panel may request medical, psychological, or academic reports to inform their decision.

-• A meeting with the students and/or the family will be arranged to discuss their circumstances and potential support options.
+• A meeting with the students and/or their family will be arranged to discuss the circumstances and potential support options.

 Support & Reasonable Adjustments Within 7 working days from the date of the meeting: Where appropriate, the University may implement one or more of the following support measures:

-• Academic accommodation (e.g., extended deadlines, reduced course loads, temporary adjustments to the student’s academic commitments) with the Office of University Registrar coordinating support for students
+• Academic accommodation (e.g., extended deadlines, reduced course load, temporary adjustments to the student’s academic commitments), coordinated by the Registrar.

-• Counseling and mental health support with the Student Affairs Management Office coordinating support for students.
+• Counseling and mental health support, coordinated by the Student Affairs Management Office.

-4. Withdrawal or Suspension: In rare cases, if the student is unable to meet academic expectations despite reasonable support, withdrawal may be recommended.
+• Withdrawal: In rare cases, if the student is unable to meet academic expectations despite reasonable support, voluntary withdrawal may be recommended for consideration by the student, or the parent/legal guardian where appropriate.

-The decision of a Panel is final and marks the completion of the procedure concerning fitness to study.
+The decision of the Panel is final and marks the completion of the fitness to study procedure.

 3. Return to Study Procedures

-For students taking a Leave of Absence, the process for returning to study includes:
+For students who have taken Leave of Absence, the process for returning to study includes:

-• Submitting relevant medical or professional documentation confirming readiness to resume studies.
+• Submitting relevant medical or professional documentation confirming readiness to resume studies satisfactory to the University.

-• A meeting with the Fitness to Study Panel to review support needs and establish a reintegration plan.
+• Meeting with the Fitness to Study Panel to review support needs and establish a reintegration plan.

 • Continuous monitoring and follow-up sessions to ensure a smooth transition.
-The College need to provide the specific study-related support for the student in returning to study.
+The College will provide specific study-related support to facilitate the student’s return to study.

 4. Confidentiality & Student Rights

-• All cases are handled with strict confidentiality and in compliance with university policies.
+• All cases are handled with strict confidentiality and in compliance with the University’s policies.

 • Students have the right to be informed of the process and to provide input on decisions affecting them.